FAlthausen/LigatureCaret/README.md

 # About

-@FAlthausen ’s Public GlyphsApp Scripts and Plugins.
-To use with the [Glyphs font editor](http://glyphsapp.com/).
+**Ligature Caret:** plugin to use in the [Glyphs font editor](http://glyphsapp.com/).

-## Plugins
-* **Ligature Caret:** Select a "caret" named anchor to show the cursor position in ligatures as a vertical line.
+Select a "caret" named anchor to show the cursor position in ligatures as a vertical line.
 Be aware that most software doesn’t take note of the fonts italic angle.

 ## Copyright